What is SnapCorrect and can it help you straighten your teeth?

 How often do SnapCorrect retainers come?

-You get one free set of retainers as part of your treatment.
+You get one free set of retainers as part of your treatment — you won't receive multiple sets on a schedule.
 If something happens to this set, you can order a new set of retainers for $99.

 How long does SnapCorrect take?

 The average time it takes to straighten teeth with the SnapCorrect company is from 3-18 months, with average treatment time being 9 months.
 Other aligner brands may take longer.

 SnapCorrect has worked for some people with mild cases of malocclusion.
 And if you're looking for the shortest treatment time, they might be right for you.
 However, we recommend other brands.